zzzprojects/learn-orm/tutorials/net-5/preview-4.md

 ## Support for ICU on Windows

  - The ICU library provides Unicode and Globalization support for applications on Linux and macOS.
- - This library can be used now on Windows and this change makes the behavior of globalization APIs such as culture-specific string comparison consistent between Windows 10 and other operating systems.
+ - This library can be used now on Windows, and this change makes the behavior of globalization APIs such as culture-specific string comparison consistent between Windows 10 and other operating systems.

 ## Support for cgroup v2 (for containers)